byuflowlab/Aeroelasticity.jl/docs/src/guide.md

 ```
 where ``f(\dot{x}, x, y, p, t)`` is a residual function, ``\dot{x}`` is a vector of state rates, ``x`` is a vector of state variables, ``y`` is a vector of time-varying parameters, ``p`` is a vector of time-independent parameters, and ``t`` is the current time.
 For the purposes of this package we will refer to the time-varying parameters ``y`` as "inputs" and the time-independent parameters ``p`` as "parameters".

 Since the governing equations for all models in this package follow the same general form, the process for performing analyses using any standalone and/or coupled model provided by this package is the same.
 First, the relevant standalone and/or coupled model must be initialized.
 Then, the model's initial state rates, states, inputs, parameters, and time must be defined.
-Finally, the chosen analysis may be performed.
+Finally, the chosen analysis is performed.
 We demonstrate how to perform these steps in the following sections.

-## Initializing a Model
+## Initializing Models

 If you haven't yet, now would be a good time to install AerostructuralDynamics.
 It can be installed from the Julia REPL by typing `]` (to enter the package manager) and then running the following command.
 ```julia